 Trying to sleep in the heat can be a nightmare.
-And with the UK set for a heatwave this week, it’s going to be a problem those of us without the luxury of air conditioning will have to face.
+And with the UK set for a scorching summer, it’s going to be a problem those of us without the luxury of air conditioning will have to face.

 Keep the sun from shining into your bedroom and heating it up during the day by closing the blinds or curtains.
 Light coloured curtains are ideal - dark curtains can make the room hotter.

 Instead of putting your fan next to you, place it in front of an open window.
 This will circulate the cool night air coming in from outside, and maximise the draft by creating a cross flow.